 Imaging for Annotation – Point-of-care charting becomes even better if rheumatologists are provided with built-in image templates, such as hands, knees, feet, etc., for them to mark affected areas of patients.
 These help rheumatologists review patient history and development quickly, saving time.

-Rheumatology Dashboard – A Top Rheumatology EHR software system must feature a real-time dashboard that will help physicians view patient charts, profiles, billing processes, scheduling, etc. all in one place.
+Rheumatology Dashboard – A Top Rheumatology EMR software system must feature a real-time dashboard that will help physicians view patient charts, profiles, billing processes, scheduling, etc. all in one place.
 The dashboard also saves the time that is taken in opening multiple tabs.

 Assessment Plan & Tracking – A robust electronic medical records software (EMR) aimed at Rheumatology will enable quick suggestions of assessment plans, and track patient progress through graphs.
 These provide a quick view for rheumatologists, who can then assess the outcomes of treatment, modifying the plan accordingly.